orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 ### Creating Network
 RVC CAL is a language wich implements the Dataflow paradigm.
 This means that in order to run the application you need to build a network of actors.
 In our case the network will be degenerate and will consist of only one actor.

+To build a network you need to create new XDF file.
+Go to  File > New > Other then select Orcc > XDF Network.

+pic pic

+After empty XDF was created you have to add an instance of an actor.

+n empty XDF file will open.
+Click first on (Objects > Instance) in the palette, and then click on XDF file area to add an Instance in your network.

+Name your instance "HelloInstance" to obtain this result:

+Now, you have to link this instance to the actor you have created before.
+To do so, right-click on the instance and select Set/Update Refinement.
+Then, select the "Hello" actor in the newly opended box:

+After your validation, "HelloInstance" should be displayed in blue (meaning that your instance is assigned to an actor). ~~This very simple instance does not contain any input or ouput port.
+Don't worry, this is normal: the Hello actor doesn't defines any port.~~

 ### Running simulation